MattDWillson/Yen-Forecast-Machine-Learning-Algorithm/README.md

  Tools / languages: JupyterLab, Python, Pandas, Numpy, Matplotlib, sklearn, arch, statsmodels, time series forecasting, linear regression modeling

 ## Overview
-- Machine Learning algorithm that utilizes time series forecasting and linear regression modeling to determine whether there is any predictable behavior for Dollar-Yen exchange rate futures
+- Uses time series forecasting and linear regression modeling to determine whether there is any predictable behavior for Dollar-Yen exchange rate futures
 - Decomposed historical Dollar-Yen exchange rate futures data into noise and trend using the Hodrick Prescott Filter
 - Forecasted returns using an ARMA model
 - Forecasted settlement price using an ARIMA model